 Similarly, you might sell an item that is not your own brand, but you are either the only seller of it on Amazon or one of very few sellers.
 It has few reviews so far, so you might choose to request reviews to increase sales.
 You would also want to choose a Product Review Management plan that allows you to monitor all the items you are requesting reviews on so you can assess the effectiveness of your emails.

 Of course, you can also request both feedback and reviews by either combining both into one email or by segmenting your buyers.
-On the Pro plan level and above, you can create custom campaigns based on SKU, ASIN, fulfillment channel, repeat vs. first-time buyer status, and last digit of the order number.
+On most plan levels, you can create custom campaigns based on SKU, ASIN, fulfillment channel, repeat vs. first-time buyer status, and last digit of the order number.

 Note: Amazon allows only one request for feedback or a product review per order.
 Once you have set up your campaigns, check your Scheduling page to make sure that no orders are scheduled to receive more than one request.